-A Curiously Embellished Casket (Book Two)
+A Curiously Embellished Casket (Book 1)

 This portrait of Lady Selena Meade by the English artist Thomas Lawrence (1769 – 1830) is my idea of what Flora Arnott would have looked like–the perfect Regency heroine.
 Just look at those eyes!

-Antique dealer Kate Hamilton finds herself in the tiny hamlet of Long Barston, Suffolk, England, where her tempestous daughter Christine has a summer internship in the family archives of Lady Diana Finchley-fforde.
+Antique dealer Kate Hamilton finds herself in the tiny hamlet of Long Barston, Suffolk, England, where her tempestous daughter, Christine, has a summer internship in the family archives of Lady Diana Finchley-fforde.
 Finchley Hall is famous for three things: its thirteenth-century roots, a fabulous treasure trove discovered on the property in 1881, and murder.
 The superstitious villagers believe Finchley Hall is cursed, and when a body is discovered in Finchley Hall’s famous pond, Kate can’t disagree.
 Her daughter Christine is one of the suspects.
 This time Kate must deal with Tom Mallory, the Detective Inspector she met on Lanark Island.
 Long Barston is on his patch.
-But will he be friend or foe?
+Will he be friend or foe?
 And will their friendship be rekindled or fall victim to the curse of Finchley Hall?

-Murder at Fouroaks (Book Four, proposed)
+Murder at Fouroaks (Book 3, proposed)